lebigot/markdown_to_BGG/README.md

 ## Extended Markdown

-`md_to_bgg.py` extends Markdown so as to handle some specificities of the BGG markup.
+`md_to_bgg.py` extends CommonMark Markdown so as to handle some specificities of the BGG markup.

 ### Strikethrough